Special Educational Needs and Disabilities (SEND)

 • Any pupils, deemed as vulnerable, are taken for an extra visit with Mrs Bragg, our Learning Mentor.
 She also organises to take vulnerable pupils who may be transferring to schools other than Woodkirk, for a visit.
 This helps to ensure that the new teachers become familiar with the pupils and helps to reduce any anxiety the pupil may have.

-• Mrs Salter, SENCo and Miss Booth, Phase Leader of Y5/6 meet with the SENCo and Year Leader at Woodkirk to pass on relevant SEND information.
+• The SENCo and Phase Leader pass on relevant SEND information to the SENCo of KS3.
 This ensures that the receiving school are aware of the pupil’s difficulties and know what support they have and will continue to need.

 • Pupils who are receiving support from the SENIT team, will usually continue to be monitored in the high school and support given to the staff.